Echo078/Ghostless-Halloween/README.md

 # Ghostless-Halloween
 This is a 2D arcade shooter game programmed in C. The whole game could be run both on CPUlator (cpulator.01xz.net/ ) and DE1-SoC board.
+The player controls the character in the red hood using W (up), A (left), S (down), D (right), and space to shoot.
+The player can move in a total of 8 directions which includes diagonals, and bullets are shot in the last direction the player was moving in.
+The enemies (bats) randomly spawn at each edge of the map and move at different speeds in a straight line towards the player’s current location.
+If any of the bullets hits a bat, 1 point is added to the score.
+If any of the bats touches the player, the game ends.